We bring together leading medical institutions, scientists, philanthropists and advocates to raise awareness and promote change.

 - Dr. Sharonne Hayes, Mayo Clinic, Rochester, MN

-- Dr. Paula Johnson, Harvard Medical School, Boston, MA
+- Dr. Paula Johnson, Wellesley College, Boston, MA

 - Dr. Michelle Khoo, Khoo Cardiology, Albuquerque, NM

-- Dr. Lilian Khor, University of Utah School of Medicine, Salt Lake City, UT
+- Dr. Lillian Khor, University of Utah School of Medicine, Salt Lake City, UT

-- Dr. Karla Kurrelmeyer, Houston Medical Hospital, Houston, TX
+- Dr. Karla Kurrelmeyer, Houston Methodist Hospital, Houston, TX

 - Dr. Emily Lau, Massachusetts General Hospital, Boston, MA